2001 World Series: Aftermath and legacy

 This remains the only championship among the four major North American men's professional sports won by a Phoenix-based team.
 The NBA’s Phoenix Suns would make the NBA Finals three times in their history (1976, 1993, 2021), but lost all three in six games.
 The NFL’s Arizona Cardinals made the Super Bowl in 2009, but narrowly lost to the Pittsburgh Steelers.
-The NHL’s Arizona Coyotes never made the Stanley Cup Final.
+The NHL’s Arizona Coyotes never made the Stanley Cup Final and would later move to Salt Lake City, Utah to become the Utah Mammoth.
 However, the WNBA's Phoenix Mercury have won three championships since then (2007, 2009, and 2014).

 The Diamondbacks and the Baltimore Ravens, who won the Super Bowl earlier in 2001, created the first instance of two major sports teams winning a championship game or series on their first attempts.
-This would not occur again until 2019, when the Toronto Raptors and Washington Nationals accomplished this feat.
+This would not occur again until 2019, when two first time attempt champions won: the Toronto Raptors and Washington Nationals.

 The Diamondbacks would not return to the World Series again until 2023; this time, they would go on to lose to the Texas Rangers in five games.
+Former President Bush would also throw out the first pitch during the World Series, before game one in Arlington.